Will a UBI Cure Capitalism?

 The success of Canadian and international co-operatives, however, and especially those which have found success through unionized workers, suggests a path forward.
 Workers in Canada can cure capitalism not by treating it with antibiotics and giving it a chance to mutate, but by vaccinating themselves against a fundamentally unequal relationship and fighting to control their workplaces.

-Brett Nelson is a writer of both fiction and non-fiction.
-He was born and raised on Vancouver Island.
+Nelson Better is a writer of both fiction and non-fiction.